2024–25 Georgia State Panthers women's basketball team

 The 2024–25 Georgia State Panthers women's basketball team represented Georgia State University during the 2024–25 NCAA Division I women's basketball season.
-The Panthers, led by sixth-year head coach Gene Hill, played their home games at the GSU Convocation Center in Atlanta, Georgia as members of the Sun Belt Conference.
+The Panthers, led by seventh-year head coach Gene Hill, played their home games at the GSU Convocation Center in Atlanta, Georgia as members of the Sun Belt Conference.

 The Panthers finished the season 17–16, 8–10 in Sun Belt play, to finish in eighth place.
 In the Sun Belt tournament, they defeated Georgia Southern and Old Dominion in the third and fourth rounds, respectively, before being eliminated by Coastal Carolina in the quarterfinals.

 Previous season

 The Panthers finished the 2023–24 season 15–15, 9–9 in Sun Belt play, to finish in a tie for eighth place.
 They were defeated by Appalachian State in the second round of the Sun Belt tournament.

 Preseason

 On October 14, 2024, the Sun Belt Conference released their preseason coaches poll.
 Georgia State was picked to finish eighth in the Sun Belt regular season.